TSiu88/VendorOrderTrackerV2/README.md

 This program is the Week 10 Friday independent assignment for Epicodus' full time Intro to Programming and C#/React course.
 This is a program made to show using the MVC file structure, objects within objects, and RESTful routing naming conventions.

-This program is a weba application that allows a user to add vendors that buy from this bakery and then add the orders each vendor has bought from the bakery on the app.
+This program is a web application that allows a user to add vendors that buy from this bakery and then add the orders each vendor has bought from the bakery on their own page.
 Vendors can be added with a name and description and viewed on a list of all vendors.
 The orders are made inside of the vendor's pages and added to a list on the vendor's page of what was ordered.
 Orders can have information like the title of the order, the date, a description, and the price.

 ## Setup/Installation Requirements